External Examiners’ Guidance

 The handbook seeks to provide guidance, advice and general information on external examining.

-This note provides further guidance on the annual process course teams undertake to evaluate how a course has run over the academic year and plan improvements to the delivery of the course the following year.
+This note provides further guidance on the continuous monitoring process course teams undertake to evaluate how a course has run over the academic year and plan improvements to the delivery of the course the following year.
 Comments in external examiner reports are responded to through the annual monitoring process.

-This note provides further guidance on the process of review or revalidation of existing courses, and development of new courses; and external examiner involvement in these processes.
+This note provides further guidance on the process of revalidation of existing courses, and development of new courses; and external examiner involvement in these processes.

-This note provides further guidance on the process course teams undertake to make minor changes to courses and the involvement of external examiners in this process.
-Minor changes to courses can include changes to unit titles, assessment requirements and/or delivery.
+This note provides further guidance on the process course teams undertake to changes to courses and the involvement of external examiners in this process.
+Changes to courses can include changes to unit titles, assessment requirements and/or delivery.